sinricpro/non-sdk-issues/README.md

 # nonsdk issues

-Any issues related to Alexa, Google Home, SmartThings, IFTTT, API Please create an issue in this repo.
+This repo is for any issues related to Alexa, Google Home, SmartThings, IFTTT, API.

+If you have any questions, suggestions please create an issue here.